Pet shop licence

 You will need a licence in order to run a business selling animals as pets.
 This includes internet businesses.
 This is to ensure that animal welfare standards and health and safety regulations are met.
+For an initial application, a vet will make an inspection.
+The fees for this inspection will be recharged to the applicant.
 At least one member of staff needs to have relevant training and experience with the relevant animals.

 There will need to be a designated key holder living within a reasonable distance of where the animals are kept in case of emergency.
 Key holders will need to be registered with the local police and fire service.